benjaminmbrown/certified-ethereum-developer-program/documentation/day-3-notes.md

 ```

 if( msg.sender != owner){
-    throw; //drains contract of all gas
+    throw;
 } else {
-    _; //run your code
+    _;
 }

 ```

-* Throw drains all gas out of contracts
+* `throw` drains all gas out of contracts
 * `_;` basically means to proceed - required to be included in your modifier

+## Events

+Events are used when you're building decentralized apps with functionality outside of smart contracts.
+Front end code can listen for these events.

+` event Transfer(address indexed _from, address indexed _to, uint256 _valie);`

+* indexed keywords are important for searching & logging
+   * handy when you have a dApp w/ a frontend for specifying accounts